Nirvana's 'Nevermind' baby sues 30 years later | DW | 25.08.2021

 "We were naked in a lot of the modelling shoots we did, nothing was thought of it back then," recalled Samantha Gates, who appeared with her brother Stefan in the image.
 "You probably couldn't get away with that now," she told the the UK's Daily Mail in 2007.

-Facebook banned uploads of the image to its social media site on the basis of its guideline that does not allow "content that sexually exploits or endangers children."
+Facebook banned uploads of the image to its social media site on the basis of its guidelines that do not allow "content that sexually exploits or endangers children."

 But Facebook soon after reversed the ban.
 "As our community standards explain, we don't allow nude images of children on Facebook," said a spokesperson.
 "But we know this a culturally significant image.
 Therefore, we're restoring the posts we removed."